Ethiopia's garment workers make clothes for some of the world's largest clothing brands but get paid the lowest

 CNN reached out for comment on the report.
 The press secretary for the Ethiopian prime minister referred the request to the ministry of labour and social affairs.

-Meanwhile, Barrett says, while writing the report, senior government officials convincingly informed the Stern Center for Business and Human Rights that for the first time, it was considering a minimum wage for the private sector.
+Meanwhile, Barrett says, while writing the report, senior government officials convincingly informed the New York University Stern Center for Business and Human Rights that for the first time, it was considering a minimum wage for the private sector.

 "They said part of why they were thinking about it [a minimum wage] is because of the garment industry," he said.